Walking faster, feeling less tired: High-Intensity gait training shows promise for MS

 Summary

-This study looked at whether high-intensity walking exercise can reduce fatigue and improve walking in people with multiple sclerosis (MS).
-Twelve adults with MS who had walking difficulties and significant fatigue took part.
-They completed a high-intensity gait training program, and researchers measured changes in fatigue, walking speed, and brain activity.
-The goal was to see if this type of exercise could offer a non-drug way to manage common MS symptoms.
+This study looked at whether high-intensity walking exercise can help reduce fatigue and improve walking in people with multiple sclerosis (MS).
+Twelve adults with MS who had walking problems and significant fatigue took part.
+Researchers measured changes in fatigue, walking speed, and brain activity before and after the training program.

 Get updates